nkwhr/ActiveModelLike-Errors/README.md

 ## is\_added

-Returns 1 if an error on the key with the given message is present.
-Otherwise returns 0.
+Returns "1" if an error on the attribute with the given message is present.
+Otherwise returns "0".

     $errors->add('name', 'is invalid');
     $errors->is_added('name', 'is invalid');       # 1